 There are many ways to consult and you can obtain advice and guidance from Fife Voluntary Action and Community Ownership Scotland

-Asset Transfer Requests & Documentation: The Applications, Decision Notices and Public Notices can be found by Council area below.
+The Applications, Decision Notices and Public Notices can be found on our Asset transfer requests and documentation page.

 For further information, please contact: